Skip to content

 [wrapper] Logging: Runtime failure

-Caught: Runtime failurethrow; and throw e; are fundamentally different—the former rethrows the original exception object, preserving the complete dynamic type information; the latter copies a new exception object whose static type is that of the e parameter, and the derived class information will be sliced off.
+There is a fundamental difference between throw; and throw e;—the former rethrows the original exception object, preserving the complete dynamic type information; the latter copies a new exception object whose static type is that of the catch parameter, and the derived class information gets sliced off.
 So unless you genuinely want to change the type of the exception, always use throw;. catch (...) means "catch any type of exception."
 It is occasionally used at destructor boundaries or library boundaries, but don't abuse it in everyday code—swallowing exceptions without doing any handling is the root cause of debugging nightmares.

 noexcept — promising not to throw